boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/qna-widget.md

 You have the option to transform the widget generated from the Q&A into a regular widget, which provides additional customization features to tailor the chart according to your preferences.

-To initiate the transformation, select the "Convert to standard widget" icon.
+To initiate the transformation, select the `Convert to standard widget` icon.
 This action will change the current Q&A widget into a regular widget, maintaining the same dimensions.
 After conversion, it will function just like any other standard widget, ready for further customization.

 ![Convert to Standard widget](/static/assets/visualizing-data/visualization-widgets/images/qna-widget/converttostandard-qna.png)